MikeMNelhams/MikeMNelhams/README.md

 # Hi there 👋

-I'm a Data Scientist with seven years of experience in Python and three years of experience in Java, C#, MATLAB, SQLite and SQL Server.
+I'm a Data Analyst with seven years of experience in Python and three years of experience in Java, C#, MATLAB, SQLite and SQL Server.
 I enjoy working on C#/Unity GameDev in my spare time.

 ---